vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - **Reward Scheme**: a reward scheme is an instance of a reward type that includes all the parameters needed to calculate the reward.
 Multiple reward schemes may instantiated for each reward type, even with duplicate parameters.
 - **Reward Pool Accounts**: each active reward scheme has one reward pool account for each asset that has been transferred to it (these would be created as needed)

-Vega will initially provide built-in reward types for key types of incentives related to staking/delegation, liqudiity provision, and trading (note: only a single staking/delegation reward type is required for Sweetwater).
+Vega will initially provide built-in reward types for key types of incentives related to staking/delegation, liquidity provision, and trading (note: only a single staking/delegation reward type is required for Sweetwater).

 💧 see section at bottom of file on Sweetwater scope
 🤠 see section at bottom on Oregon Train scope